How much information is there on a sheet of printed paper?

 T: self R: 0 D: 0

 If you are poisoned, you piss out the poison.
 This works on drunkenness.
 Additionally, if you invest 2 MD, the piss poison retains its potency, and can be reused.
-Additionally, if invest 3 MD, you can piss up to 50' away.
-Additionally, if you invest 4 MD, it also works on curses.
+Additionally, if invest 3 MD, it also works on curses, and you can piss up to 50' away.

 T: object: R: self D: 10 minutes